JohnGee96/Iris-Flower-Classifier/README.md

 ## Problem Statement:

-**To build a neural network based classifier for identifying the three types of Iri flower s**: Iris Setosa, Iris Versicolour, and Iris Virginica, given the following features:
+**To build a neural network based classifier for identifying the three types of Iri flowers**: Iris Setosa, Iris Versicolour, and Iris Virginica, given the following features:

 Sepal length, sepal width, petal length, and petal width.